Parity-check matrix: Creating a parity check matrix

 It can be verified that G is a $k \times n$ matrix, while H is a $(n-k) \times n$ matrix.

 Syndromes

-For any (row) vector x of the ambient vector space, s = Hx⊤ is called the syndrome of x.
+For any vector x of the ambient vector space, s = Hx is called the syndrome of x.
 The vector x is a codeword if and only if s = 0.
 The calculation of syndromes is the basis for the syndrome decoding algorithm.